3768 visits to this profile.

 - Proofreading

-I am a published translator of Spanish and French into English.
+I am a published translator of Spanish, French, Italian, and Portuguese into English.
 Over a period of three years, I translated seven books from Spanish and French which are classics of world literature and psychoanalytic case histories or biographies.
 My translation, French to English, "Clandestine Operations: The Arms and Techniques of the Resistance, 1941-1944," was published by Macmillan in 1983 and is in 279 libraries worldwide.
 In 2006 I was on a team that translated a book by Puerto Rican psychiatrist Guillermo González.
-Our translation, which deals with Colonized Personality Disorder, has been published by Xlibris and is entitled "The Governor's Suits."
-During 2007, I translated several journal articles, from French, on the political, economic, historical, and philosophical aspects of the European Union for a well-known Belgian university.
+Our translation, which deals with Colonized Personality Disorder, has been published by Xlibris and is titled "The Governor's Suits."
+During 2007, I translated several journal articles, from French, on the political, economic, historical, and philosophical aspects of the European Union for a well-known Belgian university, as well as several articles on adolescent suicidal ideation, also from French, for the same university.
 Also during 2007, I translated the greater part of a French-language book by Virginie Sommet, a sculptor and writer from Normandy who describes her impressions of New York City, where she now lives and works.
 That translation has been published under the name "Only in New York, Darling!"
-Another 2007 project was the French to English translation of Jean-François Viot's play "Liberty."
-A translation I did early in 2008, entitled "In the Footsteps of Charlemagne, In the Land of the Black Orchids," originally written in French by Elisabeth Moreau d'Andoy, will soon be published.
+Another 2007 project was the initial French to English translation of Jean-François Viot's play "Liberty."
+A translation I did early in 2008, titled "In the Footsteps of Charlemagne, In the Land of the Black Orchids," was originally written in French by Elisabeth Moreau d'Andoy.
 My French to English translation, "Canaletto," about the famous 18th century Venetian painter, was published in 2008 by Parkstone International and can be found in several public and university libraries, including the University of Cincinnatti's Art and Design Library.
 During 2010 and 2011, I translated a series of Spanish-language articles on the history and culture of Cuba into English.
 Those translations will be included in a book.
-Also in 2011, I translated various articles, from French to English, on the City of Chartres, France, for another book project.
-During 2011 and 2012, I produced an English-language translations of Laure Marcillac's romance novel, "Un Amour de Charlotte," and Marie Lerouge's "L'hertière comblée" for Editions-Amorosa.
+Also in 2011, I translated various articles, from French to English, on the City of Chartres, France, for a website.
+During 2011 and 2012, I produced English-language translations of Laure Marcillac's romance novel, "Un Amour de Charlotte," and Marie Lerouge's "L'heretière comblée" for Editions-Amorosa.

-During 2011 and 2012, I translated psychologist Francesco Alberoni's work, "Valori," from Italian into English, and Paolo Coehlo's book, "Veronika Decide Morrer," from Portuguese into English.
+During 2011 and 2012, I translated psychologist Francesco Alberoni's work, "Valori," from Italian into English, and Paolo Coehlo's book, "Veronika Decide Morrer," from Portuguese into English, both of which were personal projects.

-I am currently translating another of Alberoni's books, which is entitled "Racconti d'amore."
+I am currently translating another of Alberoni's books, which is titled "Racconti d'amore."

 Also in 2012, I completed the translation, Spanish to English, of Elvio René,'s book,"Los Huesos de la Noche."
 My translation has been published by WestBow Press.